saas786/obsidian-notes-1/College/Machine Learning/K-Fold Cross Validation.md

 The process is:
 1. Shuffle the dataset
-2. Split the dataset into $k$ groups
+2. Split the dataset into $k$ subsets
-3. For each individual group
+3. For each individual subsets $n$ from $1 ... k$:
+	-	Use subset $n$ as the test set
+	-	Use the remaining subsets as the training set
+	-	Train the model on the test